minprog/cs50x-1718-1819/problems/mario-less/mario.md

 ## Testing

-Now before submitting, we expect you to take care that your program is as well-polished as possible.
+Before submitting, we expect you to take care that your program is as well-polished as possible.
 For some final feedback, use the tools `check50` and `style50` per the examples below!

 ### Correctness